 Legendary Piston Isiah Thomas spoke Saturday during the Pistons' 'Bad Boys' celebration at Little Caesars Arena.
-Rod Beard, The Detroit News
+The Detroit News

 Detroit — Isiah Thomas has been part of some of the biggest moments in Pistons history and generally doesn’t bend when he’s in the limelight.

 The 30-year anniversary celebrating the Bad Boys teams, the back-to-back NBA champions in 1989-90, at Little Caesars Arena may be one of the few exceptions.